Kumarabhijeet1608/SOC_Automation_Lab/README.md

   </rule>
 </group>
 ```
+24th image

+  6. Go to wazuh-archives-**
+  7. Search mimikatz
+  27th image
+  8. If you don't find anything re-run the `mimikatz` in the windows machine via CLI.

+  9. Herd back to wazuh & grep for mimikatz
+     ```bash
+        cat archives.json | grep -i mimikatz
+     ```

 ### Rerun Mimikatz and Check Detection
   1. Change the executable file name of Mimikatz and rerun the Mimikatz command in the CLI.
-  2. Check the Wazuh interface for detection of Mimikatz.
+  2. Check the Wazuh interface for the detection of Mimikatz.